 Halloween is a big event in our neighborhood.

-For the last 20 years, me and my wife have enjoyed decorating the house and making it more fun for the kids -
+For the last 20 years, my wife and I have enjoyed decorating the house and making it more fun for the kids -

 especially the kid in me.

 And, every year it gets bigger and bigger.

 You go in the front door, walk about 14 ft. through the dark spider’s den, get some candy,

 then turn right and come out through the side to the front grave yard.